Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-06-30-Roger-Zelazny-The-Dream-Master.md

 2. Along with her dog that could speak, Eileen accepted the protagonist's first therapy.
 3. The protagonist talked about the danger of his method upon the therapists while sending his son to the hospital.
 Eileen performed an emergency tracheotomy in the theatre.

+( ABANDON )
-(I have found that I read the wrong version, which accounted for the loose structure—lots of author tended to prolong their original famous work so as to make more money.
-But seldom did they surpass the shorter ones.)
+(Because I have found that I read the wrong version, which accounted for the loose structure—lots of author tended to prolong their original famous work so as to make more money.
+But seldom did they surpass the shorter ones.
+Typically, many of them, like this one, deteriorated the quality and hence confused new readers attracted purely by the fame of the original one.)

 # Core: ?/9.
 Changing others' mind by entering their dreams at the cost of operators' own lives was not a rare theme.